aoriani/Cliffnotes/Classes.md

 * The default visibility in Java is _package private_, whereas in Kotlin it is _public_.
 That is the reason why all the occurrences of the`public` keyword were omitted in the Kotlin code.
 * In Kotlin, all classes and methods **are _final_ by default**.
 That is why you see so many `final`s in the Java version.
 * Like Swift, Kotlin has _properties_ instead of _fields_.
 Thus you do not need to define _setters_ and _getters_ if they are trivial.
-Kotlin tries to be so succint that you can define the primary constructor of the class in the class body.
+Kotlin tries to be so succint that you can define the primary constructor of the class in the class' body.
 Moreover you can reuse the parameters of the constructor to define properties by prefixing them with `var` and `val`.
 * The constructor's parameters can have default values, so you do not need to overload it.
 * Kotlin classes do not have static fields.
 However you can associate an object &mdash; the companion object &mdash &mdash; with a class.

-Creating an object of the class `Person` is simple, you don't use the `new` keyword:
+Creating an object of the class `Person` is simple You don't use the `new` keyword:
 ```kotlin
 val genius = Person("Albert Enstein", "Theoretical Physicist")
 ```

 ## Properties

 Kotlin has properties.
-So behind the curtains it creates a backing field and generate trivial _setters_ and _getters_.
+So behind the curtains it creates a backing field and generates trivial _setters_ and _getters_.
 Properties must always be initialized even if they are nullable.

 ```kotlin
 class Rectangle(width: Int, height: Int) {